 - Size – The right size of space is critical.
 If too small, furnishings will end up stacked too high, which is dangerous and can cause damage, or furniture can also be damaged when squeezed into too small a space.
 Too large isn’t ideal either – if you are paying rent, then this is usually charged by area, and to fully protect your furniture, you may also need to pay for heating and, of course, larger areas relate to larger heating bills.

 - Security – It may be tempting to use a large garden shed or garage for storage needs.
-This may save costs in the short term, but they do make a soft target for thieves, and insurance companies often won’t cover such losses.
+This may save costs in the short term, but they do make a soft target for thieves.

 - Environment – Damp and grimy storage will mean retrieving damp and grimy furniture no matter how much care you take.
 Ideally, you want to store furniture in a clean and dry environment with a stable temperature.